cxndao/constellation/CIPs/cip-7.md

 This Constellation DAO (CXND) improvement proposal defines the basic concept and functionality of a bounty along with its associated components and implementations.
 A bounty is an incentive mechanism that compensates Constellation DAO (CXND) members for their contributions & efforts that help build value for the entire DAO, its members, and the Constellation Fund (CXNF).

-This Constellation DAO Improvement Proposal (CIP) will set a loose framework for an incentivized bounty system in CXND with a small allocation of 5,000 $CXN tokens for each permanent committee (Governance, Programs, & Treasury).
+This Constellation DAO Improvement Proposal (CIP) will set a loose framework for an incentivized bounty system in CXND with a small allocation of five thousand (5,000) $CXN tokens for each permanent committee (Governance, Programs, & Treasury).

 ## Background & Motivation